Questions to Ask Before You Hire a Waterproofing Contractor

 Here’s why window wells are important for your basement:

 If your window well is cracked, rusty, or doesn’t drain properly, it can lead to flooding.
 That’s why a proper window well installation is not just for looks; it’s a key part of basement protection in the Niagara Region, where weather changes often.
+Learn more about our foundation repair services.

 You should install a window well in your home because it prevents water and soil from leaking into your basement, allows natural light to enter and brighten the space, improves ventilation to reduce dampness, provides an emergency escape route to meet building code requirements, and helps protect your foundation from costly damage.
 Proper installation and regular maintenance will ensure your window well continues to keep your basement safe, comfortable, and protected for years to come.